Unrealized Expectations: Comparing AI Methods vs Classical Algorithms for Maximum Independent Set: Deconstructing the Performance Gap: Algorithmic Analysis

 Given a graph $\gG(\gV,\gE)$ and an independent set solution $\gI$ (which is an independent set), process proceeds as follows: (1) Repeatedly remove the node in $\gI$ with the smallest degree.
 (2) After removing a node from $\gI$, also remove it and its neighbors in $\gG$.
 (3) Continue this process until all nodes in $\gI$ are removed.
 The order in which nodes are removed forms the serialization of the solution.
 This procedure is detailed in \Cref{alg:serialization}.

 To evaluate the algorithms, we compute the percentage of rounds in which the smallest degree node is selected during serialization, similar to our comparison between \gflownets and \deggreedy.
-Due to random tie-breaking in \Cref{alg:serialization}, we repeat the process 1000 times and select the serialization with the highest number of rounds selecting the smallest degree node.
-In order to provide more fine-grained analysis, instead of reporting the overall percentage, we divide the serialization into three equal parts and report the percentages for each part.
+Due to random tie-breaking in \Cref{alg:serialization}, we repeat the process 100 times and select the serialization with the highest number of rounds selecting the smallest degree node.
+Although \deggreedy theoretically achieves 100\% smallest-degree selections in its best serialization, random tie-breaking prevents us from perfectly recovering this with 100 repetitions.
+Instead of reporting the overall percentage, we divide the serialization into three equal parts and report the percentages for each part.

-Although \deggreedy theoretically achieves $100\%$ smallest-degree selections in its best serialization, there are exponential number of possible sequences and we cannot perfectly recover this with 1000 repetitions with random tie-breaking for all graphs.
-Nevertheless, for most graphs, \deggreedy has $100\%$ or very close to $100\%$ smallest-degree selections in our serialization.

 The results, shown in \Cref{fig:serialization}, compare the percentage of smallest-degree node selections across different algorithms.
-Due to space constraints, we present results only for ER graphs under selected parameters; additional results for ER graphs and BA graphs are available in \Cref{sec:more-exp-serialization}.
+Due to space constraints, we present results only for ER and BA graphs under selected parameters; additional results are available in \Cref{sec:more-exp-serialization}.

 Algorithms that often perform the best, namely \onlinemis, \redumis, and \isco, exhibit a consistent pattern after serialization.
 In the first one-third of the serialization, these algorithms deviate significantly from selecting the smallest-degree nodes.
 However, in the middle and final thirds, the percentage of smallest-degree node selections increases substantially.
 This suggests that while degree-based greedy heuristics may appear shortsighted initially, they are highly effective in the later stages of solution construction.
-Interestingly, \lwd and \pcqo, which performs worse but close, also shares this pattern, but has higher percentage for the first part, but lower for second and third parts.

-The similar pattern observed among several good-performing algorithms with very different techniques suggest intrinsic similarities among good solutions, regardless the algorithm leads to them.
-Analysis techniques targeting solutions, like \texttt{serialization} here, are especially suitable for discovering characteristics of good solutions, which can provide often overlooked insights for future algorithmic design.
+Interestingly, \lwd, which performs the best among learning-based methods tested in our setting, also shares this pattern.

+As for \pcqo and \difusco, they show consistently low percentages of smallest-degree node selections throughout the serialization, particularly on ER graphs.